 Used to be the Viceroy Hotel and is located between Meads Bay and Barnes beaches.
 Prices average $825 per night.

 It’s all about the beaches!
-You can swim, snorkel, kayak, and stand up paddle on most of the beaches.
+You can swim, snorkel, kayak, and stand-up paddle on most of the beaches.
 Meads Bay is very popular for these types of activities.
-You can also lounge, eat and drink in the many open-air bars, cafes and restaurants.
-Here are other fun things to do:
+You can also lounge, eat and drink in the many open-air bars, cafes, and restaurants.

 It offers walking tours cost for $50 per person and can take you anywhere on the island.
 Since 90 percent of the island is private, locals can take you on the less beaten tourist paths.